The older I get, the more I find my priorities regarding travelling seem to change.

 But over the course of all my journeys I’ve won a few decent prizes—including one secondary EuroMillions prize in early 2005 that covered not only my roundtrip airfare but also a good chunk of my trip.

 So, on a recent half-business/half-leisure trip to the Philippines, I decided to look into what the country had to offer.
 And, I’m happy to report, I was pleasantly surprised.

 Unlike many countries that offer just one or two national lotteries, the Philippines has an impressive five national lottery games.
 And not only that, but they each hold three draws per week and have some of the cheapest lottery tickets of any draws on the planet.

-Normally a single line costs PHP 24 (about USD $0.48), but due to COVID they’ve been temporarily discounted to PHP 20 (about USD $0.40).
+Normally a single line costs PHP 24 (about USD $0.48).
 That’s a heck of a deal, and it allows you to buy more tickets and greatly increase your odds.

 While five national games and three weekly draws might seem excessive to some, it actually makes a lot of sense when you consider how much Filipinos love to gamble.
 A leisure activity that dates back to the 1500s, gambling appears in many forms within the country: from cockfighting to sports to card games and much more.